TeKraft/GAIA/README.md

 ### Installation

 To run GAIA you have to clone or download this repository.
-Feels free to do so, it's free!!
+Feel free to do so, it's free!!
 Make sure that you have [npm][npm] installed.
 GAIA works with [mongodb][MongoDB].
 So be sure to have it installed as well.

 We recommend 2 terminals.

-Start mongodb like this:
+Lets start mongoDB!
 First terminal:
 ```sh
 $ mongod --dbpath /*PATH*/ #*PATH* is where you want to save all the contents